patseev/scala-aop-tracing/README.md

 - What if arguments contain sensitive data?

 You can solve this by defining custom instances of `Show` or some other typeclass for displaying.
 It adds complexity and kinda defeats the purpose.
 Maybe there's a better solution.

+Additionally: this doesn't replace use of tracer inside of implementation if you need to add some custom info to the span, it's just a smart way of constructing spans "invisibly", so you never have to think about it again